Collective farming: Europe

-In the European Union, collective farming is fairly common and agricultural cooperatives hold a 40% market share among the 27 member states.
+cooperation happens mainly in processing, marketing, exporting and purchasing inputs; is fairly common and agricultural cooperatives hold a 40% market share among the 27 member states.
 In the Netherlands, cooperative agriculture holds a market share of approximately 70%, second only to Finland.
 In France, cooperative agriculture represents 40% of the national food industry's production and nearly 90 Billion € in gross revenue, covering one out of three food brands in the country.

 There are also intentional communities which practice collective agriculture.
 There is a growing number of community supported agriculture initiatives, some of which operate under consumer/worker governance, that could be considered collective farms.

 India

 In Indian villages a single field (normally a plot of three to five acres) may be farmed collectively by the villagers, who each offer labour as a devotional offering, possibly for one or two days per cropping season.
 The resulting crop belongs to no one individual, and is used as an offering.
 The labour input is the offering of the peasant in their role as priests.
 The wealth generated by the sale of the produce belongs to the Gods and hence is Apaurusheya or impersonal.
 Shrambhakti (labour contributed as devotional offering) is the key instrument for generation of internal resources.
 The benefits of the harvest are most often redistributed in the village for common good as well as individual need – not as loan or charity, but as divine grace (prasad).
 The recipient is under no obligation to repay it and no interest need be paid on such gifts.